Shristi0628/secret-contact-page/README.md

 Navigate to the folder:cd secret-contact-page

-Install dependencies:npm install
+Install dependencies : npm install

-Start the server:node server.js
+Start the server : node server.js

-Open http://localhost:3000 in your browser.
+Open http : //localhost:3000 in your browser.

 🔐 Default Password
 shristi@123